Shabbos Kestenbaum: Career and advocacy

-Political involvement
+Political career

-Initially a registered Democrat and supporter of progressive candidates like Bernie Sanders, Kestenbaum gained attention for speaking at the Republican National Convention in July 2024.
+Kestenbaum was a registered Democrat and supported progressive candidates including Bernie Sanders.

+In July 2024, Kestenbaum spoke to the Republican National Convention.
 During his speech, he highlighted issues of antisemitism and criticized Harvard University's handling of such incidents.
-He expressed disillusionment with antisemitic elements within both far-left and far-right factions.
-His speech was reportedly well-received by the audience.
-He endorsed Donald Trump in the 2024 presidential election, citing dissatisfaction with Democratic leadership and the party's handling of antisemitism and emphasizing the need for stronger measures against antisemitism.
+Kestenbaum said "the far left has not only abandoned the Jewish people, but the American people".
+His speech was well-received by the audience.
+Kestenbaum later endorsed Donald Trump in the 2024 presidential election, citing dissatisfaction with Democratic party's handling of antisemitism.

+Kestenbaum continues his political advocacy.
+In summer 2025, he moved to Los Angeles for a job with PragerU, a right-wing pro-Israel advocacy group founded by Dennis Prager and funded in large part by conservative pro-Israel megadonors.
+PragerU's CEO, Marissa Streit, is a former Israeli-American lobbyist who served in Unit 8200 of the Israeli Defense Force's Military Intelligence.